Plotting#

 plt.title('Religious affiliation of U.S adults');

-Now let’s add another important element, a legend that indicates which line is which.
-To do that, we add a label to each line, using the keyword argument label.
+To add a legend, first we add a label to each line, using the keyword argument label.
 Then we call plt.legend to create the legend.

 plt.plot(year, christian, label='Christian')